gchurch/ASP.NET-eShop/README.md

 ## Back-End

 I created a back-end API with ASP.NET Core 3.1.
-Swagger is used to document the API.

 The app contains the following API: